johnmcfarlane/papers/c++/error-handling.md

   or a 'man' page
 * provider: the program author(s)
 * user: the program user
-* violation: user input is sanitized and ill-formed input is handled through normal control flow (including exception handling)
+* user contract violation: user input is sanitized and ill-formed input is handled early through normal control flow (including exception handling)

 User input might include command-line parameters, UI interaction, data files.
-Input identified as ill-formed must be rejected by the program.
+Input identified as ill-formed must be rejected early by the program.

 Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input so as to increase the chance of future success.